Hannah Welton

-Hannah Ford-Welton (born June 29, 1990) is an American musician, drummer and vocalist from Louisville, Kentucky.
+Hannah Welton (born June 29, 1990) is an American drummer from Louisville, Kentucky.

-Hannah previously played jazz fusion in her own band as well as with the trio Pandorum.
+Welton previously played jazz fusion in her own band as well as with the trio Pandorum.
 In 2010, she joined the Milwaukee-based rock band Bellevue Suite.
 With the latter group she released the album This Far From Sanity in 2013.
 She was offered a spot in Prince's backing band 3rdeyegirl with guitarist Donna Grantis and bassist Ida Kristine Nielsen in 2013.